tohsin/tohsin.github.io/_pages/courses.md

 ---

 ## Relevant Courses
-These includes relevant courses taken in my Undergrad as well as courses taken personally these includes materials from school sites, Open courseware and MOOCs.
-The rest i learn from books, papers and reading open source  projects source codeee
+<small>These includes relevant courses taken in my Undergrad as well as courses taken personally
+these includes materials from school sites, Open courseware and MOOCs.
+The rest i learn from books, papers and reading open source  projects source code<small>

 --------------------
 ### Robotics